bitmovin/bitmovin-player-react-native/README.md

 ### Customize HTML UI (Android and iOS only)

 The Bitmovin Player SDKs use the open source [Bitmovin Player Web UI](https://github.com/bitmovin/bitmovin-player-ui) on all platforms, except tvOS.
-This is cusomizable in multiple ways.
+The UI is customizable in multiple ways.

 #### Custom implementation